-What are the disadvantages/challenges of NHPS?
+What are the disadvantages/challenges in the implementation of NHPS?

 - Rural people find it difficult to travel to hospitals (public or private) which lies miles away.
 So, it is not a matter of choice, but the difficulty in getting access to secondary and tertiary care.

 - The pursuit of health may trap the poor and deprived households in medium or long-term treatments, which would exponentially increase their out of pocket expenditure further.
-Hence they won’t seek the healthcare due to this threat.
+Hence they won’t seek healthcare due to this threat.

 - There are still people who don’t trust the quality of health care due to rising medical failures and hence they believe that it doesn’t worth their expenditure.

 - NHPS doesn’t cover outpatient services in the private healthcare sector.
-However, the top diseases that add maximum burden on out of pocket expenditure are from diseases including bronchitis and asthma, tuberculosis, diarrhoea etc. which requires regular outpatient consultations and are largely provided by private sector only.
+However, the top diseases that add maximum burden on out of pocket expenditure are from diseases including bronchitis and asthma, tuberculosis, diarrhoea, etc. which requires regular outpatient consultations and are largely provided by private sector only.

 - NHPS will require the government to increase its current spending of 1.4% of GDP to at least 10% to cover all the intended beneficiaries and to provide quality infrastructure for the services under the scheme.
 It is not clear how the government would raise such money.

-- There is a challenge in integrating the insured, insurers, the state and the healthcare providers.
+- There is a challenge in integrating the insured, insurers, the state, and the healthcare providers.